sorah/subsystemctl/README.md

 # subsystemd: Run systemd in WSL2

+__Maintanence Note:__ You may want to use [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) which provides better compatibility with systemd and easier installation, and well maintained.

 Run systemd under Linux namespace in WSL2.
 Heavily inspired by [arkane-systems/genie][genie], but written in Rust.

 ## Difference with arkane-systems/genie